 According to his Grand Lodge of California record, he was initiated in Salinas Lodge No. 204 on March 21st, 1929, passed on April 12th, and raised on May 24th that same year.
-His father, John E. Steinbeck, Sr. was a longtime member of the same lodge.
+His father, John E. Steinbeck, Sr. was a longtime member and Past Master of the same lodge.

 Unfortunately, for whatever reason, Steinbeck Jr. demitted just a little over four years after his raising.
 I understand that in his younger days, he was a DeMolay member.

 Steinbeck wrote what is, in my opinion, one of the greatest commentaries on theology, philosophy, culture, and mankind in general in one, single, brief passage of his 1952 novel East of Eden.
 It has stuck with me for all of my life, ever since I read it almost four decades ago.
 In the passage, Adam Trask and his friend Samuel are listening to Adam's longtime Chinese cook, Lee, who tells the men of his attempts to wrestle with just one single word in the Old Testament: the Hebrew word timshel.

 Here is a link to the excerpt.
 I encourage you to read it, even if you never read the whole novel.

 The scene was not included in the 1955 film made from just a portion of the book.
 But it was considered important enough to appear in the excellent 1981 eight hour miniseries.
 Lee was beautifully played by Korean actor Soon-tek Oh, and the scene was as memorably portrayed as it was in the novel.
 The screenplay's author, Richard Alan Shapiro, obviously felt it was important to include in the final draft.